cecilia-lin/CSE151A_Pokemon_Classification/README.md

 ## Conclusion

 ResNet18 was the best-performing model, achieving a test accuracy of 98% and excelling at classifying both majority and minority classes.
 This highlights the superiority of deep learning for image classification tasks with complex visual features.
-Future work could focus on fine-tuning ResNet18’s hyperparameters, exploring ensemble techniques, or expanding the dataset to include a broader range of Pokémon species for improved generalization.
+Future work could focus on tweaking ResNet18’s hyperparameters, exploring ensemble techniques, or expanding the dataset to include a broader range of Pokémon species for improved generalization.
+Future directions can also entail using more powerful vision models like Vision Transformers (ViTs) or variants of ViTs.

 Additionally, expanding the dataset to include more Pokémon species could address class imbalance and improve generalization.
 Incorporating strategies to better handle class imbalance, such as refined sampling methods or targeted augmentation, might also enhance the model's ability to classify the minority class accurately.

+Another promising avenue for future work involves leveraging transfer learning from models pre-trained on larger and more diverse datasets, such as ImageNet.
+This approach could further enhance ResNet18’s performance by providing a richer set of learned features, especially for underrepresented classes in the Pokémon dataset.
+Additionally, experimenting with generative models like GANs (Generative Adversarial Networks) to synthesize new Pokémon images could help augment the dataset and mitigate class imbalance.
+Exploring semi-supervised or self-supervised learning approaches could also be beneficial, enabling the model to leverage unlabelled data more effectively.
+Finally, integrating advanced interpretability techniques could provide insights into the decision-making process of the model, fostering trust and identifying potential areas for improvement.

+Despite its strong performance, the study has limitations that warrant further exploration.
+The dataset's class imbalance posed challenges, particularly for underrepresented Pokémon species, potentially limiting the model's ability to generalize effectively.
+Additionally, the reliance on a single architecture, ResNet18, while effective, leaves room for exploring alternative models or ensembles that might capture nuanced visual features more robustly.
+Lastly, the relatively narrow scope of the dataset limits the applicability of the findings to broader or more diverse image classification tasks.
+Addressing these limitations could significantly enhance the model's robustness and versatility.

-This project effectively demonstrated the application of machine learning techniques to a creative and complex classification task.
+In all, this project effectively demonstrated the application of machine learning techniques on a creative and complex classification task.
 Starting with simpler models and progressing to a deep learning approach like ResNet18 provided a thorough exploration of image classification challenges.
 The results showcase the potential of these methods to address real-world problems, offering a strong basis for future work in image-based predictive modeling.

 ## Statement of Collaboration